ibm-cloud-architecture/refarch-eda/docs/kafka/readme.md

 ![](images/kafka-ha.png)

 The keys in the data record determine the partitioning of data in **Kafka**.
+The records with the same key will be in the same partition.

 As kafka is keeping its cluster states in zookeeper, you also need to have at least a three node cluster for zookeeper.
 Writes to Zookeeper are only performed on changes to the membership of consumer groups or on changes to the Kafka cluster itself.
 Assuming you are using the most recent kafka version (after 0.9), it is possible to have a unique zookeeper cluster for multiple kafka clusters.
 But the latency between Kafka and zookeeper needs to be under few milliseconds anyway.
 Zookeepers and Brokers should have high availability communication, and each borker and node allocated on different racks and blades.